Belgian fashion designer Dries Van Noten will step down as creative director at the end of June - ExBulletin

 Although he will relinquish his role as creative director, Van Noten will remain involved with the fashion house.

 Fashion company Puig acquired a majority stake in Van Noten in 2018, with the designer remaining creative director of the brand, which has expanded into beauty and fragrance.
-Van Noten said the Puig buyout helped the brand flourish.
+Van Noten said the Puig buyout helped the brand continue to thrive.

 Van Noten graduated from the fashion design course at the Royal Academy of Fine Arts of Belgium in 1981 and launched his first collection five years later.
 His first flagship store opened in 1989 in Antwerp, the Belgian port city where he was born into a family of tailors.